 - Section 3E: Skill: Creating a Screencast.

-Use Module "Week 3 - Students become empowered learners" in Canvas!
+Use Module "Week 3 - Students = Empowered Learners" in Canvas!
 Be sure to look through the assigned discussions and their scoring rubrics!

-In the list below read and go through (some contain video) at least two that are particularly interesting to you.
+In the list below read and view (some contain video) at least two that are particularly interesting to you.

 Scan through the following: